querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Redesigned how the site name/logo looks.
 - Redesigned the site's footer.
 - Redesigned links.
-- Redesigned various in-page components, including callouts, character callouts, and social media embeds.
+- Redesigned various in-page components, including callouts, character callouts, comments, and social media embeds.
 - Removed the manual colour scheme switch.
 Sorry to the fans of that feature; it's just too much annoying code for too minor functionality.
 I think I have a nicer way to reinstate it with much less code, but it'll take a little while.
 - Removed collapsible tables of contents.
 Same issue: too much code, too little functionality.